 Are investigations necessary?

+It is uncommon for tests to be necessary.
 In certain cases, glandular conditions will be considered and we may recommendation blood tests or onward referral to an Endocrinologist.

 Can acne be cured?